bruno-albino/bruno-albino/README.md

 ### Hi there :D

 My name is Bruno Albino from Brazil (🇧🇷).
-I've been working as Developer since 2019 and currently I'm FullStack Developer at [Workgroup](http://www.workmotor.com.br).
+I've been working as Developer since 2019 and currently I'm Software Engineer at [Paxico Technologies](https://paxicotech.com/).
 I start programming back in 2014 and since then I've learn so much, making little open source projects (look on my repositories!)

 In my free time, I do many things, some of them are: